flutter/assets-for-api-docs/README.md

 using the Flutter version you have installed.
 A small wrapper [`bin/generate.sh`](./bin/generate.sh) is provided as a convenience.

-You may with to limit image generation to certain categories and/or names.
-For example:
+To limit image generation to certain categories and/or names, run:
 ```sh
 # Filter by category
 bin/generate.sh -c cupertino,material